Evaluations

 - CLI —

-thinkwork eval seed --stage <s>(all categories) orthinkwork eval seed --stage <s> --category red-team tool-safety(subset).
+thinkwork eval seed --stage <s>(all categories) orthinkwork eval seed --stage <s> --category red-team-prompt-injection red-team-tool-misuse(subset).

 Running an evaluation